bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

     /// @return Return the funds to collect for the current point on the curve
     ///  (or 0 if no curves revealed yet) function toCollect(uint256 collected) public onlyContribution returns (uint256) {
-        if (revealedCurves == 0) return 0;
+        // BK Ok - Cannot collect any contributions if no points revealed if (revealedCurves == 0) return 0;

         // Move to the next curve
-        if (collected >= curves[currentIndex].limit) {  // Catches `limit == 0`
+        // BK Ok - Collected more than current limit if (collected >= curves[currentIndex].limit) {  // Catches `limit == 0`
             uint256 nextIndex = currentIndex.add(1);
-            if (nextIndex >= revealedCurves) return 0;  // No more curves currentIndex = nextIndex;
+            // BK Ok - Cannot move past number of revealed curve.
+Cannot collect any more contributions if (nextIndex >= revealedCurves) return 0;  // No more curves
+            // BK Ok - Move to next curve
+            currentIndex = nextIndex;
-            if (collected >= curves[currentIndex].limit) return 0;  // Catches `limit == 0`
+            // BK CHECK - If current contribution more than the new limit, it will be rejected if (collected >= curves[currentIndex].limit) return 0;  // Catches `limit == 0` }
-        }

-        // Everything left to collect from this limit uint256 difference = curves[currentIndex].limit.sub(collected);
+        // Everything left to collect from this limit
+        // BK Ok - Diff = CurrentLimit - Collected
+        uint256 difference = curves[currentIndex].limit.sub(collected);

         // Current point on the curve